Overdose Deaths

 Accidental Overdose Deaths by Drug Type

 According to LAC Coroner’s data, opioid deaths were relatively stable from 2010-2015, then began increasing in 2016.
-By 2022, there were 2,072 opioid deaths, an 8% increase from the previous year, and a 146% increase from 2019.
+In 2023, opioid overdose deaths plateaued with only a 1% increase from the previous year at 2,085 deaths.

-Heroin deaths decreased 46% from 390 in 2020 to 211 in 2022 (Figure 4).
+Heroin deaths decreased 64% from 390 in 2020 to 142 in 2023 (Figure 4).

-In contrast, fentanyl-related overdose deaths greatly increased, from accounting for only 2.7% (rate=0.2 per 100,000 population) in 2010, to over half (59.3%; rate=19.5) of all AOD deaths in 2022 (Figure 5).
+In contrast, fentanyl-involved overdose deaths greatly increased, from accounting for only 3% (rate=0.2 per 100,000 population) in 2010, to nearly two-thirds (64%; rate=20.0) of all AOD deaths in 2023 (Figure 5).

 Demographics of Opioid Overdose Deaths

-In 2016-2022, opioid overdose deaths occurred most frequently among adults aged 26-34 years in LAC for all opioid types, except Rx opioids which was most common among adults aged 55-64 years (Figure 6).
+In 2016-2023, opioid overdose deaths occurred most frequently among adults aged 26-34 years in LAC for all opioid types, except Rx opioids which was most common among adults aged 55-64 years (Figure 6).

 Since 2016, adults aged 26-34 years have consistently had the highest number of deaths involving opioids.
-In 2022, opioid overdose deaths for overall opioids and fentanyl were highest among those aged 26-34, followed by adults aged 35-44 years, and 45-54 years (Figure 7).
+In 2023, adults aged 35-44 years surpasssed adults aged 26-34 years (Figure 7).

-From 2016-2022, Whites accounted for about half of overdose deaths involving any opioid (48%), Rx opioids (58%), heroin (56%), and fentanyl (43%) in LAC (Figure 10).
-Throughout 2010-2022, there were consistently more opioid overdose deaths among Whites compared to Latinxs and Blacks (Figure 11).
+From 2016-2023, Whites accounted for about half of overdose deaths involving any opioid (45%), Rx opioids (58%), heroin (56%), and fentanyl (41%) in LAC (Figure 10).
+Throughout 2010-2022, there were consistently more opioid overdose deaths among Whites compared to Latinxs and Blacks, but in 2023, opioid overdose deaths decreased among Whites and were surpassed by Latinxs (Figure 11).

 Opioid Deaths by LAC Regions

 According to LAC Coroner’s data, opioid overdose deaths were highest in the Metro region (SPA 4), and lowest in the Antelope Valley (SPA 1) region.
-Fentanyl overdose deaths were also highest in the Metro region and lowest in the Antelope Valley region, while heroin and Rx opioid overdose deaths were highest in the San Fernando region (SPA 2), and lowest in Antelope Valley region (Figure 12).
+Fentanyl overdose deaths were also highest in the Metro region and lowest in the Antelope Valley region, while heroin and Rx opioid (excluding fentanyl) overdose deaths were highest in the San Fernando region (SPA 2), and lowest in Antelope Valley region (Figure 12).

 Instructions: Hover over map to display drug name, and click on map to enlarge image.

 Figure 12.
-Opioid, fentanyl, prescription opioid, and heroin overdose deaths, by SPA, LAC, 2018-2022
+Opioid, fentanyl, prescription opioid, and heroin overdose deaths, by SPA, LAC, 2019-2023

 Source: LAC Coroner